spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/offers/managing-product-offers.md

     * **NET ORIGINAL**
     * **GROSS ORIGINAL**
   5. Optional: Enter a **VOLUME QUANTITY**.
-  6. Repeat steps 1-5 until you add all the desired prices.
+  6. Repeat sub-steps 1-5 of step 5 until you add all the desired prices.
 9. Optional: Select **Validity Dates**.
 10. Scroll up and select **Create**.